OK, let us enter controversial territory. Normally, you present your case and then get to the punch line. But to set the

 Is is extremely important to observe that

-there is no output from the MidBass during the fast negative inverted
+there is no output (or very little) from the MidBass during the fast negative inverted

 rise time of the Tweeter.
 Effectively the idea is to get this part of the